cu-telecom/DNUM-Wiki/docs/technical/index.md

 To route calls between entities, we propose the use of an [ENUM](https://en.wikipedia.org/wiki/Telephone_number_mapping) like system where telephone numbers are mapped to URIs via DNS records.

+Whilst ENUM will make up the core of the project, there's scope for translation services such as a SIP 302 redirect server or a HTTPS API.

 For more information, see [Routing](routing.md)

 ## Security